Computer Arts & Animation

 You will learn about digital media, graphic design and corporate identity, and its importance and influence in modern-day business.
 You will also strengthen your creative 2D and 3D composition, analytical drawing and graphic illustration skills, and see practice and theory combine when you create your own unique pieces of work.

-Applicants should have relevant knowledge and skills, and a minimum of four unit passes at National 5, Intermediate 2 or Standard Grade Credit level.
+Applicants should have relevant knowledge and skills, and a minimum of four course passes at National 5, Intermediate 2 or Standard Grade Credit level.

 Alternatively, applicants should have relevant work experience or successful completion of a relevant introductory level course at SCQF Level 4 or 5 and a folio of artwork or evidence of drawing skills.

 If English is not your first language, please view the specific English language requirements for this course.